podcast

 Kids on Bikes!

-Send us a textOn this first episode of season 2 I talk with Richmond bike advocate, bike race organizer, cyclocross enthusiast and all around bike nerd Sean Yeager.
+Send a textOn this first episode of season 2 I talk with Richmond bike advocate, bike race organizer, cyclocross enthusiast and all around bike nerd Sean Yeager.
 I first met Sean when I was covering a local crit circuit race in Bryan Park in the city–a race that’s been going on for over 50 years.
 You can hear that story here.
-Since then, Sean and I have been in contact off and on–he leant me some really amazing books on the history...
+Since then, Sean and I have been in contact off and on–he leant me some really amazing books on the history of bikes...

 2025-01-27